NESREA/NESREA_social/README.md

 * __Java__: <https://java.com/en/download/manual.jsp>

 ## Usage
-Navigate to the **NESREA_social** folder/directory in File Explorer or command line and run `nsoc` to update the local database and then build the report.
+Navigate to the **NESREA_social** folder/directory in File Explorer or command line and run `nsoc` to automatically create/update a local database in the `data` folder and then build the current report.

 To _exclusively_ update the data
 ```